 Girls keep their own financial records and give reports to caregivers and group volunteers. |

-The best way to earn money for your group is to start with the Girl Scout Cookie and Fall Product Program, from there, your group may decide to earn additional funds on its own.
+The best way to earn money for your group is to start with the Girl Scout Cookie Program and Fall Product Program, from there, your group may decide to earn additional funds on its own.

-Remember: It’s great for girls to have opportunities, like the Girl Scout Cookie and Fall Product Program, to earn funds that help them fulfill their goals as part of the Girl Scout Leadership Experience.
+Remember: It’s great for girls to have opportunities, like the Girl Scout Cookie Program, to earn funds that help them fulfill their goals as part of the Girl Scout Leadership Experience.
 As a volunteer, try to help girls balance the money-earning they do with opportunities to enjoy other activities that have less emphasis on earning and spending money.
 Take Action projects, for example, may not always require girls to spend a lot of money!

 Troop dues are an option for costs of snacks, supplies, and other materials used by the girls at regular meetings and at girl activities.
 Troop dues are meant to supplement Cookie and Fall Product Program activities.
 NO girl shall be denied membership in a troop, or have her participation restricted based on her lack of ability to pay troop dues.
 When setting the amount of troop dues, the fees should be decided on by all members and consideration given to the income levels of all of the girls in the group.
 Any collected troop dues should be documented and deposited into the troop account within three days of collection.